Employment

 Elementary Class Teacher for 2025-26 School Year

-The Hartsbrook School is seeking is seeking an experienced, enthusiastic candidate for a new Elementary Class Teacher with Waldorf teacher training and classroom experience for the 2025-2026 school year and beyond.
+The Hartsbrook School is seeking an experienced, enthusiastic candidate for a new Elementary Class Teacher with Waldorf teacher training and classroom experience for the 2025-2026 school year and beyond.
 An Elementary Class Teacher carries primary responsibility for teaching the Waldorf elementary school curriculum, collaborating with colleagues on a daily basis, and participating in parent/caregiver, department, and faculty meetings, and contributing to an intentionally inclusive school culture, both within the classroom as well as the wider school community.
 Following the Waldorf education principles, the teacher will design daily and weekly activities, establish a healthy rhythm, and implement a yearly curriculum reflecting the seasons and festivals.

 Read the full job description.